-To really experience remoteness, wilderness, dark nights, and the northern lights, but with safety and comfort then a stay at a farmstay in Iceland is a great option.
+To really experience remoteness, wilderness, dark nights, and the northern lights, but with safety and comfort then an Icelandic farm holiday stay is a great option.
 You can have the lights on display all evening just outside your door and you’ll be in the middle of some blissfully peaceful countryside.

 You’ll also find farmstay owners can always arrange tours and trips, including northern lights viewing, in some of the amazing natural landscapes described below, and at cheaper prices than if booked from the city.
 You can find links to our recommended farmstays in Iceland at the bottom of this page.

 In terms of those stunning natural landscapes Iceland has of course lots, but among them there are three that stand out, and so we suggest that the best places to see the northern lights in Iceland are around its three national parks, the first one being conveniently close to Reykjavik.